mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 ### Kubernetes Configuration

-Now that the Docker image is published with Spring Cloud Kubernetes support, we need to modify our YAML deployment descriptor to acount for the following changes:
+Now that the Docker image is published with Spring Cloud Kubernetes support, we need to modify our YAML deployment descriptor to account for the following changes:

 - The Docker image coordinates should now switch to use our own built image.
 - Volumes and volume mounts should be removed from the descriptor.
-- A dedicated `ConfigMap` should be defined, tied to our application name (`cas`) and namespace (`default`) to contain necessary changs.
+- A dedicated `ConfigMap` should be defined, tied to our application name (`cas`) and namespace (`default`) to contain necessary changes.
 - Our deployment should be given enough permissions to read the `ConfigMap` at bootstrap time.